 Have you got old and banned agricultural chemicals cluttering up your shed?

-You can help reduce the amount of certain dangerous chemicals that may be a hazard in rural areas by delivering them to an approved collection point or ringing us to assist in their safe, responsible disposal.
+You can help reduce the amount of certain dangerous chemicals that may be a hazard in rural areas by delivering them to an approved collection point.

 What can I get rid of?